10 Secret Grocery Shopping Tips You Need to Know

 From shoppers making their way to and from to church and entertainers getting ready for the big game to procrastinators hitting the store before the weekend is over, Sundays are one of the most crowded times at grocery stores.
 Doing major shopping at peak hours is a bad idea; it’s never fun to fight the crowds, endure long lines, and have to browse picked-over produce bins and sale racks.

 When to go instead: basically, anytime.
 Off hours are typically first thing in the morning, late in the evening, and during the week.
+These are the best grocery stores for free food samples.

 Always shop with a list